-Welcome from Student Bar Association President Brian Park
+Welcome from Student Bar Association President Alexander matthews

-It is my great privilege to congratulate you on your decision to join the Class of 2017 at the University of Virginia School of Law.
-The Student Bar Association (SBA) is the student government of the Law School, entrusted with improving the law school experience for current and future students.
-On behalf of the SBA, I would like to briefly introduce you to our wonderful community and give you a small glimpse into some of what you have to look forward to in a few short months.
-Charlottesville is a wonderful place to call home for three years, and our Law School community sincerely encourages its students to enjoy their time here.
-I think you will find the atmosphere to be both welcoming and encouraging as you begin the path to becoming a lawyer.
+It is my great privilege to congratulate you on becoming a member of the Class of 2018 at the University of Virginia School of Law.
+The Student Bar Association (SBA) is the student government of the Law School, entrusted with representing the interests of the student body and improving the law school experience for current and future students.
+On behalf of the SBA, I would like to introduce you to our close-knit community and give you a brief glimpse into some of what you can look forward to in a few short months.
+Charlottesville is a wonderful place to call home for three years, and our law school community encourages its students to enjoy and take full advantage of their time here.
+I think you will find the atmosphere to be welcoming and supportive as you begin the path to becoming a lawyer.

-UVA Law students encompass a wide range of diverse backgrounds and are extremely driven and engaged.
-We have around 70 student organizations that sponsor activities, speakers, symposia and gatherings.
-If you have an interest, a passion, or an idea for an organization, there is a good chance that it exists here at the Law School.
-If it does not, you will find classmates who will be eager to bring it into existence with you.
-During your three years here, you will meet incredible people who share your interests and passions.
-More importantly, these peers will become life-long friends.
+UVA Law students encompass a wide range of diverse backgrounds and are both extremely driven and genuinely engaged.
+There are approximately 70 student organizations that sponsor activities, speakers, symposia and gatherings.
+Whatever your interests or passions, there is a good chance that an organization for them exists.
+If one does not, you will find classmates who will be eager to bring it into existence with you.
+During your three years here, you will meet incredible people who share your interests and passions, and your knowledge and perspective will be expanded as a result.
+More importantly, these peers will become life-long friends and future colleagues.

 At Virginia Law, you will have the opportunity to take classes from some of the finest legal scholars in the country.
 Equally important, you will have countless opportunities to interact with these professors outside of class.
 You will go out to lunch with them, talk to them in the hallways and their offices, and be invited to their homes for dinner, wine-tastings and poker games.